innovativemedicine/haplorec-wui/source/dependencyGraph.rst

 Calculating the level of each node
 ++++++++++++++++++++++++++++++++++

-The level of a node is the length of the shortest path, which starts from the node and ends with a node with no dependents.
+The level of a node is the length of the shortest path from that node to a node with no dependents.

 The path length is equal to the number of arrows/ line connectors.